maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `UrlPathHelper` checks the `HttpServletMapping` (Servlet 4.0) for a more efficient determination of the application path, see [#25100](https://github.com/spring-projects/spring-framework/issues/25100).
 * `@ExceptionHandler` methods can target exception causes at any level of nesting.
 * `ForwardedHeaderFilter` updates the remote address/port from "Forwarded For" headers.
+* Add missing beans to `WebMvcConfigurationSupport` in order to make `DispatcherServlet.properties` (which is now lazily parsed) not used for most use cases.

 ### Spring WebFlux